The following video provides an excellent visual introduction to Phillis Wheatley’s life and art.

 He uses this framework to then treat Wheatley’s poetry.
 In his view, Wheatley’s poetry is entirely derivative and imitative, completely devoid of originality.
 This is the highest an African can do, argues Jefferson, and it has nothing to do with the institution of slavery (he points to Roman slaves, such as Epictetus, to suggest white slaves are superior).

 Jefferson’s “Query 14” drew the battle lines for future supporters and critics of Wheatley.
-It should be noted that, from the very beginning, there was no consensus that he was wright.
+It should be noted that, from the very beginning, there was no consensus that he was right.
 In fact many anti-slavery readers responded to Query 14 in order to attack Jefferson’s critique.
 Rather than being imitative, they argued that Wheatley’s poetry showed true originality and a command of poesy.
 Wheatley should be seen as a genuine creative genius, they argued.
 This interpretation was critical to the future of African slaves, because pro-slavery arguments hinged on whether Wheatley and her “race” were capable of true poetry and thus authentic humanity.

 In his famous 2002 talk on Wheatley’s legacy, Henry Louis Gates suggests that African American literature is an odd phenomenon because it’s the only global form of literature that exists as a form of political protest.
 Emerging as it did through this engagement with the Founding Fathers, Black writers in America published their work as evidence of their humanity–as a form of protest against their de- humanization.
 The pinnacle of this protest was the 1920s Harlem Renaissance, whose unique creative output demonstrated, without refutation, the incredible skill and originality of Black American culture.